bittles/ubuntu-core/README.md

  - **User** : `kasm_user`
  - **Password**: `password`

-For more information about building custom images please review the  [**How To Guide**](https://kasmweb.com/docs/latest/how_to/building_images.html?utm_campaign=Github&utm_source=github)

-The Kasm team publishes applications and desktop images for use inside the platform.
-More information, including source can be found in the [Default Images List](https://kasmweb.com/docs/latest/guide/custom_images.html?utm_campaign=Github&utm_source=github)

 # About Workspaces
 Kasm Workspaces is a docker container streaming platform that enables you to deliver browser-based access to desktops, applications, and web services.
 Kasm uses a modern DevOps approach for programmatic delivery of services via Containerized Desktop Infrastructure (CDI) technology to create on-demand, disposable, docker containers that are accessible via web browser.
 The rendering of the graphical-based containers is powered by the open-source project   [**KasmVNC**](https://github.com/kasmtech/KasmVNC?utm_campaign=Github&utm_source=github)